 E-cigarettes contain many parts that are being imported into Australia without any quality controls, such as batteries and chargers.

 Many electronic cigarettes use lithium batteries.
 These batteries can have a risk of fire and explosion in poor quality devices, or if the devices are not used properly.

 While some e-cigarette manufacturers claim that they can help a person to quit smoking, there is currently insufficient evidence to conclude that e-cigarettes can assist smokers to quit.

 The Australian Therapeutic Goods Administration (TGA) has not assessed any e-cigarettes for quality, safety or performance as a smoking cessation aid.

 Further information on safety and other issues relating to electronic cigarettes is available on the TGA website.

-For more information on e-cigarettes, visit 'Electronic cigarettes' on the NSW Health website.
+For more information on e-cigarettes, visit the NSW Health website.